Deformable Cluster Manipulation via Whole-Arm Policy Learning: INTRODUCTION

 \begin{enumerate} \item \textbf{Clearing Power Lines}: Hazardous tree branches encroaching on overhead power infrastructure is a leading cause of forest fires and outages \cite{lowe2022identification}\cite{guggenmoos2003effects}.
-Pruning foliage near overhead lines (Fig. \ref {fig:problem-description}a). is dangerous for humans due to risks like falls, shocks, and tool accidents \cite{siebert2014survey}; therefore, robotic assistive systems that can clear the branches away from the lines before pruning can enhance safety while reducing outages.
-In this instance, the cylindrical clearance region can be thought of as concentric to the physical power line. \item \textbf{Autonomous Inspection}: Modern electrical and networking infrastructure, such as a data centre, is cluttered with deformable electrical and network cables obstructing inspection cameras (Fig. \ref {fig:problem-description}b).
-Autonomous monitoring robots must flexibly manipulate cable bunches to restore camera line-of-sight for back panel inspection and anomaly detection.
-Here, the clearance region may be a virtual cylinder with the inspection camera on one face and the target panel on the other. \item \textbf{Agricultural Exposure}: Modern harvesting systems suffer from significantly lower success rates with partially (50\%-75\%) and fully occluded (5\%) fruits \cite{zhou2022intelligent}.
-Manipulating plant stems for exposing fruits or a diseased region to an external sensor requires a line-of-sight restoration through multi-branch clearance. \end{enumerate}
+Pruning foliage near overhead lines (Fig. \ref {fig:problem-description}a). is dangerous for humans due to risks like falls, shocks, and tool accidents \cite{siebert2014survey}; therefore, robotic assistive systems that can clear the branches away from the lines before pruning can enhance safety while reducing outages. \item \textbf{Agricultural Exposure}: Modern harvesting systems suffer from lower success rates with partially (50\%-75\%) and fully occluded (5\%) fruits \cite{zhou2022intelligent}.
+Manipulating plant stems for exposing fruits or a diseased region to an external inspection camera requires a line-of-sight restoration through multi-branch clearance. \end{enumerate}

-Among these, the first problem presents the most significant challenges due to the additional constraints imposed by the rigid power line on the robot's motion, and thus serves as the primary focus of this paper in both simulation and real settings, illustrated in Fig. \ref {fig:problem-description} (c) \& (d).
-While our aim is not to provide an industry-grade system, it is noteworthy that no fully autonomous solutions currently exist for the power line problem.
-Additionally, we provide simulation videos for the agricultural exposure task to emphasise the generality of our approach.
-Formally, our contributions are as follows:
+Among these, the first problem presents the greatest challenge due to additional constraints imposed by the rigid power line on robot's motion, and thus serves as the primary focus of this paper in both simulation and real settings.
+While our aim is not to provide an industry-grade system, it is notable that no autonomous solutions currently exist for the power line problem.
+Additionally, we provide simulation videos for the agricultural exposure task to emphasise the generality of our method.
+Specifically, our contributions are: